Accenture/azure-arc-playground-builder/README.md

   - Deploy the solution on Azure multitenant (Azure App Service + Azure SQL Database)
   - Deploy the solution on Azure Kubernetes Service (LIMA with SQL Containers)
   - Deploy the solution on on-premises Kubernetes (tbd - Kind?
 Minikube?
 Commercial k8s in a VM?)
-  - Options
-    - SQL Server has built-in replication options - do we set up the multitenant as a master and others as replicas that can push to master?
-This would be awesome to have the multitenant be the master but showing downstream locations being kept in sync.
-- The demo portion on the [Digital Showcase](https://showcase.avanade.com) should be a recorded demo and PowerPoint deck, due to the complexities of deploying/running Kubernetes on premises (your laptop) and Azure.

 ## Relevant Software and Documentation Links